emissary-ingress/emissary/user-guide/install-ambassador-oss.md

 For more background on Kubernetes ingress, [read this blog post](https://blog.getambassador.io/kubernetes-ingress-nodeport-load-balancers-and-ingress-controllers-6e29f1c44f2d).

-the Ambassador API Gateway is designed to allow service authors to control how their service is published to the Internet.
+The Ambassador API Gateway is designed to allow service authors to control how their service is published to the Internet.
 We accomplish this by permitting a wide range of annotations on the *service*, which Ambassador reads to configure its Envoy Proxy.

 Below, we'll use service annotations to configure Ambassador to map `/httpbin/` to `httpbin.org`.